Hendon: Education

 Secondary schools in the area include Hendon School, Hasmonean School and St Mary's and St John's CE School.
 Brampton College is a private sixth form college located in the area.
 Hendon is also home to Middlesex University.

 Governance

-Hendon constituency is represented by Conservative Matthew Offord MP since 2010.
+Hendon constituency is represented by Labour's David Pinto-Duschinsky MP since 2024.

 Sports

 Hendon is the home of rugby union club Saracens, at Copthall Stadium.
 Based next door to Saracens is Hendon RFC, the local amateur rugby club.
 The local football club is Hendon F.C. and until recently there was a local athletics club.
 Hendon also has a golf club and a leisure centre.
 The local ladies' hockey club is Hendon & Mill Hill Hockey Club.

 Public services

 Hendon is patrolled by the Metropolitan Police (the territorial police force in Greater London) and the Shomrim London North West Community Patrol.
 Colindale Police Station is located near Grahame Park Way.
 Nearby National Health Service hospitals are Edgware Community Hospital and Finchley Memorial Hospital.
 Hendon Magistrates Court is located on The Hyde.